Arizona State makes College Football Playoff with 45-19 win over Iowa State in Big 12 title game

 “Last year, they left a team out because of a quarterback (then-undefeated Florida State).
 We're 11-1 with our starting quarterback, having beat four ranked teams and we won the Big 12 championship,” Dillingham said.
 “We made a standard that the quarterback is that valuable ...
 I definitely think we should host a game.”

-Iowa State (10-3, No. 16 CFP), which already had the first 10-win season in the program’s 133-year history, trailed 24-10 before turnovers in its own territory on its first three drives after halftime.
-Arizona State capitalized with freshman Sam Leavitt throwing touchdowns each time.

-Xavier Guillory had TD catches of 8 and 21 yards in a 71-second span, and Skattebo turned a third-down swing pass into a 33-yard score for a 45-10 lead that he punctuated with one of his Heisman poses.
+Xavier Guillory had TD catches of 8 and 21 yards in a 71-second span after the Iowa State turnovers.
+Skattebo then turned a third-down swing pass into a 33-yard score for a 45-10 lead that he punctuated with one of his Heisman poses.

-There was a 47-yard run when he spun away at the line from defenders, then shrugged off another.
-Then right before halftime, he had a 53-yard run, again after contact at the line before twisting and turning past chasing Cyclones.
+Before his 3-yard TD, Skattebo had a 47-yard run when he spun away at the line from defenders, then shrugged off others.
+He had a 2-yard score in the final minute of the first half after a 53-yard run, again after contact at the line before twisting and turning through chasing Cyclones.

-Rocco Becht threw a touchdown in his 17th consecutive game for the Cyclones, including a 3-yarder to Carson Hansen on their opening drive for their only lead at 7-3.
-Becht completed 21 of 35 pass for 214 yards and two TDs.

-Becht returned to the game after being sacked on a fourth-down play early in the fourth quarter when linebacker Shamari Simmons was ejected for targeting.
+“He’s an ‘A’ player, and he played an ‘A’ game today,” Campbell said.
+“In these moments, you need your ‘A’ players to play ‘A’ football, and he certainly did it.”

 Even without injured leading receiver Jordan Tyson, the Sun Devils had plenty of big plays.
 Leavitt's first pass was a 22-yarder to Melquan Stovall, who later had a 63-yard catch to convert a fourth-and-1.

 Arizona State had six plays of more than 20 yards — all in the first half, when the longest play by Iowa State was 19 yards.
-The Cyclones' got Becht's 25-yard TD late to Jaylin Noel, one of their two 1,000-yard receivers.
+The Cyclones' got a late 25-yard TD pass from Rocco Becht to Jaylin Noel, one of their two 1,000-yard receivers.

 Tyson, who had 624 yards receiving in five November games, injured his left arm in the second half of the regular-season finale against Arizona.

+Becht has thrown TD passes in 17 consecutive game.
+His 3-yarder to Carson Hansen on the Cyclones' opening drive gave them their only lead at 7-3.
+Becht completed 21 of 35 pass for 214 yards and two TDs.

 Arizona State has its first outright conference title since winning the Pac-10 in 1996.
-It is an impressive Big 12 debut after going 3-9 in its final Pac-12 season.
-The eight-win improvement is a school record — the previous was five.
+After going 3-9 in their final Pac-12 season, the Sun Devils' eight-win improvement is a school record — the previous was five.
 Arizona State and Indiana (11-1) are the only FBS schools with eight-win improvements over last year.

 Iowa State got into November undefeated for the first time since 1938.
 The Cyclones then lost back-to-back games before winning three in a row to get into their second Big 12 title game.
 They lost to Oklahoma in the 2020 game.